Oklahoma City's Bricktown area is a dynamic entertainment district with a number of fantastic dining options.

 The Mantel is yet another outstanding option in the Bricktown area.
 Many locals are fans of its quiet, elegant atmosphere (perfect for that special dinner out) and the fairly extensive menu, which includes seafood, steak, pasta, and more.
 This place probably doesn't get the publicity it deserves, compared to Mickey Mantle's for example, but you absolutely won't regret a visit while you're in Bricktown.

-Jazmo's Bourbon Street Cafe is a wonderful canal-side spot with one of the best patios for outdoor dining.
+Jazmo'z Bourbon Street Cafe is a wonderful canal-side spot with one of the best patios for outdoor dining.
 It's a New Orleans-style seafood restaurant with live music and an entertaining Mardi Gras atmosphere.
-You're sure to enjoy the many good seafood dishes, cajun meals, and craft beer selection.
+You're sure to enjoy the many good seafood dishes, Cajun meals, and craft beer selection.
 Have some crab dip as an appetizer, a bowl of shrimp gumbo, and a tasty entree like blackened tilapia or the chef's famous recipe crawfish.

 Earl's Rib Palace